 Brahma is held in very high regard, and there are many temples throughout India that are devoted to him and his belief system.

 The final deity of the trinity is Shiva, who is also known as the Destroyer.
 Shiva is said to protect his followers from anger, lust, and greed, along with the ignorance and misbelief that stands in the way of enlightenment.

 He is responsible for all death, and is tasked with destroying the living in order to bring new life and rebirth into the universe.
 Shiva is depicted with a serpent around his neck, with represents the life energy known as Kundalini.

 Perhaps one of the most well known deities in the Hindu pantheon, Ganesha is easily recognisable thanks to his elephant head.
 Ganesha is said to bring good fortune and wisdom, and can remove obstacles from a person’s life, while also being associated with science and art.
-It’s common to pray to Ganesha before any large ventures, such as a new project, a wedding, or even just to win at an online casino Dubai.
+It’s common to pray to Ganesha before any large ventures, such as a new project, a wedding, or even just to win at a casino on internet.

 There are a number of stories as to why Ganesha has an elephant head, but it’s most commonly thought that the image calms a rational mind and is many doubts, while trying to encourage believes to see beyond outer appearance.